wwood/singlem/docs/tools/summarise.md

 **\--cluster**

-  Apply sequence clustering to the OTU table
+  Apply sequence clustering to the OTU table.
+Any dashes in OTU
+    sequences will be replaced by N.

 **\--cluster-id** *CLUSTER_ID*

-  Sequence clustering identity cutoff if \--cluster is used
+  Sequence clustering identity cutoff if \--cluster is used [default:
+    0.95 i.e. 95.0%]

 **\--taxonomy** *TAXONOMY*